Northrop Grumman to Participat - GuruFocus.com

 FALLS CHURCH, Va., Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Northrop Grumman Corporation (: NOC) will participate in Cowen’s 44th Annual Aerospace/Defense & Industrials Conference on Wednesday, Feb.
-15. Dave Keffer, corporate vice president and chief financial officer, Northrop Grumman will present beginning at 9:15 a.m.
+08, 2023 (GLOBE NEWSWIRE) -- Northrop Grumman Corporation (: NOC) will participate in Citi’s 2023 Global Industrial Tech and Mobility Conference on Wednesday, Feb.
+22. Kathy Warden, chair, chief executive officer and president, and Dave Keffer, corporate vice president and chief financial officer, will present beginning at 8:50 a.m.
 Eastern time.
 The presentation will be webcast live at http://investor.northropgrumman.com.

 Northrop Grumman is a leading global aerospace and defense technology company.
 Our pioneering solutions equip our customers with the capabilities they need to connect and protect the world, and push the boundaries of human exploration across the universe.
 Driven by a shared purpose to solve our customers’ toughest problems, our 95,000 employees define possible every day.